What is British Council accreditation and is it easy to become an accredited school?

 I hope this post helps you choose a school and I hope to welcome you here to join one of our courses this summer.

-Thank you for reading and stay safe.
+Thank you for reading.

 Sarah